-Host countries provide authorization to apply corresponding adjustments for GHG mitigation outcomes towards an acquiring party or buyer country's Nationally Determined Contributions (NDC), and/or international mitigation purposes, and/or other purposes in order to avoid double counting under Article 6 of the Paris Agreement.
-In order to make a VCMI Claim, companies have to disclose whether or not any credits used have been authorized for a corresponding adjustment.
-If they have, companies will have to disclose on the VCMI Reporting Platform that they have received host country authorization and upload evidence of that authorization.
+Host countries provide authorization to apply corresponding adjustments for GHG mitigation outcomes towards an acquiring party or buyer country's Nationally Determined Contributions (NDC), and/or international mitigation purposes, and/or other purposes in order to avoid double counting across two or more national accounting systems under Article 6 of the Paris Agreement.
+If companies have used credits authorized for a corresponding adjustment in any year they are making a VCMI Claim, these companies shall publicly disclose this information.
+Additionally, these companies shall disclose this on the VCMI Reporting Platform as well as upload evidence of that authorization.
 In the future, VCMI may require companies to publicly disclose evidence of authorization, when the Article 6 infrastructure is finalized and companies have clarity on how to access formal documentation and information.
-To satisfy the VCMI Claims Code, companies must publicly disclose whether they have received host country authorization annually.